-The DC input terminals on PSE-24125A and PSE-24175A have a tubular hole with a set screw.
+The DC input terminals have a tubular hole with a set screw.
 A suitable pin type of copper terminal should, therefore, be used on the cable end.
-(A pair of pin type terminals has been provided.
-Crimp these terminals on the inverter end of the cables) Do not insert the stranded bare end of the cable directly into the tubular hole as the set screw will not pinch all the strands and will thus make only a partial and loose contact.
+Do not insert the stranded bare end of the cable directly into the tubular hole as the set screw will not pinch all the strands and will thus make only a partial and loose contact.
 For thicker cables, a suitable adapter with pin type of termination should be used.
 There should be no stray wire strands protruding from the terminals as these may produce a short circuit due to the close vicinity of the plus and minus terminals.